How To Build a cheap In Ear Monitor System for your band

 On your interface, The Guitar & Bass channels are going to be line level inputs while the Vocals & Drums will need mic input level.
 A workaround if you don’t have more than two mic inputs on your interface, like me, would be a wireless vocal mic, as that gives you a line level output and often already has a split on the back, so you can send the XLR output to front of house and the Jack to your rig.

 But what do you do if your interface has jack inputs and the bass and guitars have XLR outputs?
 Grab an XLR-female to Jack cable preferably balanced like the one below - You can tell as there are two instead of one rings on the jack sleeve.

 Wired or Wireless?

 The other option is buying wireless transmitters and receivers.
-These can be costly, but you can use one stereo wireless IEM to transmit two different mixes to two beltpacks in mono.
+These can be costly, but you can use one stereo wireless in ear monitor system to transmit two different mixes to two beltpacks in mono.
 So that can be a place to save, just make sure the belt pack receiver has a pan control for choosing whether you listen to the Left or Right channel in mono - and yes it will still be in both headphones.

-I hope that gives you some ideas for your monitoring system, just send me a message if you have any questions.
+I hope that gives you some ideas for your in ear monitor system, just send me a message if you have any questions.